Snowflake-Labs/sfquickstarts/site/sfguides/src/production_ready_rag_with_trulens_snowflake_cortex/production_ready_rag_trulens_snowflake_cortex.md

 ## Setup
 Duration: 2

-For this quickstart, you will need your Snowflake credentials and a Github PAT Token ready.
+For this quickstart, you will need your Snowflake credentials and a GitHub PAT Token ready.
 For example purposes, we assume they are set in a `.env` file that looks like this:

 ```
 # Loading data from github